 A Bronzed and Nameless Icon

 Deep within the Utah Museum of Fine Arts, storage shelves are lined with bronze figures.
-A glance was all that was needed to make out the exaggerated figures of indigenous peoples.
-Next to miniature casts of various depictions of Ute men rest statues of cowboys mounted atop bucking horses.
+Next to miniature casts of Ute men rest statues of cowboys mounted atop bucking horses.
 The two figures symbolize cultural and political odds, yet among the archives, they are aligned, categorized, stacked, and organized by materiality.
+These archives are sealed, climate controlled, and only visible by appointment or field trip.

-Less than a mile away, another bronze man stands, exposed to the elements, proudly guarding the University of Utah Union.
+Less than a mile away, in plain sight, another bronze man stands, exposed to the elements, proudly guarding the University of Utah Union.
 He oversees the grass field and concrete paths in a breechcloth and war bonnet.
-Students clad in red with screen-print feathers pasted on their chests hurry past rarely acknowledging the “Brave Ute.”
+Students clad in red, with screen-print feathers pasted on their chests, hurry past rarely acknowledging the “Brave Ute.”

 Ute was not always used as a symbol, a mascot, or a nickname for University of Utah athletics.
 Having been labeled the “Crimsons” since the school’s genesis, it wasn’t until the latter half of the 1920s that the usage of “Ute” evolved into a misguided moniker for an all-white men’s athletic team.
 Students commonly used “Indians,” “redskins,” “redskin braves,” and “Utes” interchangeably as nicknames for the school’s sports teams.
 Eventually “Runnin’ Ute” became the steadfast nickname of the University, and a man covered in excessively feathered garb galloped across the football field on a horse.
 I try to envision this; the Ute Brave statue itself morphing into human form and flesh to parade a grossly simplified representation of his heritage for sporting fans.
 Several visual iterations and artistic renderings of the symbol passed through the public sphere over the years: “Hoyo the little Indian” mascot, “Chief Alumni,” “Crimson Warrior,” etc.

 Debates in the 1960s (and likely much earlier, though these voices and concerns were not captured by national or regional media outlets) led to the public’s questioning of indigenous mascotry and the appropriation of cultural figures.
 After years of contention regarding the use of the Ute as a mascot, the University transitioned to “Swoop” the red-tailed hawk, another caricatured species.
-The Ute nickname still remains an icon on the Wasatch front thanks to continuous conversations and agreements with the Ute tribe.
-Debates in local newspapers persist over whether or not use of the Ute name and symbol is a form of appropriation and compensation to the tribe is a neo-colonial attempt at salvaging the university’s name.
+The Ute nickname still remains an icon on the Wasatch front, thanks to continuous conversations and agreements with the Ute tribe.
+Debates in local newspapers persist over whether or not the use of the Ute name and symbol is a form of appropriation.
+Some push this argument even further by claiming that compensation to the tribe is a neo-colonial attempt at salvaging the university’s name.
 Some members of the Ute tribe view the nickname as a way of salvaging what little is left of their presence in the area.
 Can use of feathers on a logo or a nameless sculpture fully acknowledge the history of the Ute tribe and other indigenous groups whose cultures aren’t displayed through university athletics?

 30 miles west of the Wasatch mountain range lie the Oquirrh mountains—once home to the Goshute tribe.
 Today these same mountains cradle the cavernous gouge in the earth known as the Bingham Canyon Mine or The Kennecott Copper Mine—the one I’ve been told, with much enthusiasm, is visible from space.
 The mine produces more copper than any other mine in the United States, so it’s not unreasonable to imagine that the bronze statues depicting western icons like cowboys on bucking steeds and nude Indian busts hidden in the basement of the UMFA or proudly displayed across campus are infused with a percentage of the Oquirrh Mountains.